Michelangelo20/robinhood_classifer/README.md

 * Q4.
 What are the top 3 features?
 List the most important features that correlate to user churn

 ### Getting Started:
-Add an .env file to the root if not there already:
+Check out this project repo, then add an .env credentials, case-sensitive, to the root if not there already:
 ```
 HOST="robinhood.cjomywuwikjl.us-east-2.rds.amazonaws.com"
 DATABASE="postgres"